Mahesh100/Spring-Java-Framwork/README.md

 - - It doesn't provide cache, lazy loading, write-behind, or many other features of JPA.

 ***Spring Hibernate Configuration ***
+*Simple steps for hibernate and spring integration-

+-create table in the database (It is optional).
 -